CarmeTeam/Carme-Docu/InstallDoc/README.md

 - `bash end.sh`

   **Note:** If the uninstall fails, refer to [What to do if the uninstall fails](#11-what-to-do-if-the-uninstall-fails).
     - Carme-demo does **NOT** unistall an already existing MySQL/MariaDB.
-It only removes the frontend database tables.
+It only removes the frontend database.
     - Carme-demo does **NOT** unistall an already existing SLURM.
-It only removes Carme-demo scripts.
+It only removes Carme scripts.

-## 6. How to use Carme-demo v0.99

-- In your single-device or in the head-node, open a web browser and type `localhost:10443`.
-- To remotely access the web app, use SSH tunnel.
-   - In your local machine type: `ssh <username>@<head-node IP> -NL 9999:localhost:10443`.
-   - In your local machine, open a web browser and type: `localhost:9999`.

 ## 7. How to configure the config file